ARE THERE STUDENT LOANS FOR BAD CREDIT?

 If you are looking to get a Grad PLUS or Parent PLUS loan, you may likely be approved as long as you have no adverse credit history.
 In this case, adverse credit history means a default determination, bankruptcy discharge, foreclosure or repossession.
 It could also include a tax lien or wage garnishment.
 A write off of a Title IV debt within the last five years or, a current delinquency of 90 or more days on any debt would also be looked at.

 Good credit is essential to your future.
 You’ll need it for other things besides student loans for bad credit.
 It is also crucial to get low interest credit cards, low mortgage rates, and more.
 If you have bad credit, you should begin repairing it immediately.

 #1 Get A Credit Card

-If you are not yet 18, your parents can add you to their credit cards as an authorized user.
-You can make purchases but the paying the bill is the responsibility of your parents.
+If you are not yet 18, your parents could add you to their credit cards as an authorized user.
+You may make purchases but the paying the bill is the responsibility of your parents.
 Because your name is also on the card, you can build your credit score.
 Think of it as a credit score collaboration!

 #2 Keep Up With Your Payments

 The first step to building credit is to keep up with your payments.
 When you turn 18, you may have to start paying gas bills, electric bills, cellphone bills, and more.